DiscoverLLM: From Executing Intents to Discovering Them: Experiment Details

 \subsection{Behavioral Patterns}

 To analyze patterns, we use GPT-5-Nano to annotate all evaluation conversations using the prompt in \ref{prompt:annotate_behaviors}.
-Specifically, the LLM annotates each turn whether it is convergent (i.e., provides only one option) or divergent (i.e., provides multiple options).
+Specifically, the LLM annotates whether each turn is convergent (i.e., provides only one option) or divergent (i.e., provides multiple options).